giulbia/baby_cry_detection/README.md

 This is done by implementing a machine learning algorithm on a Raspberry Pi.

-The code is organised according to following schema:
+The code is organised according to the following schema:

 + **TRAINING**